 You have to connect the SAM blocks together to make them work via the app and you do this when you have assembled the base of your car and put the wheels on.

-There are also 5 press out and assemble cardboard cars which sit on top of a base and each of these can be further customised by a little more programming.
-For example there is a bulldozer and you can move the shovel up and down using the SAM servo.
+There are also 5 press out and assemble cardboard cars that sit on top of a base and each of these can be further customised by a little more programming.
+For example, there is a bulldozer and you can move the shovel up and down using the SAM servo.

 The separate booklet of projects “SAM Book of Crazy Cool Ideas” contains ideas like creating your own game show buzzer or alarm, or even creating a stirring machine.

-The kit retails at £149 and in terms of value for money and the hours of educational fun is can provide I think it's excellent.
+The kit retails at £149 and in terms of value for money and the hours of educational fun it can provide I think it’s excellent.
 Even I learned something!